 She is also supported by the Regional Arts Development Fund, a partnership between the Queensland Government and Cairns City Council to support local arts and culture in regional Queensland.

 Elizabeth Smyth is a writer based in Cairns, Australia.
 Her work has been published in Meanjin and longlisted for the ABR Elizabeth Jolley Short Story Prize.
-She is now polishing her debut novel.
+She is now sharpening the edges of her debut novel.